2016 United States Senate election in Pennsylvania

 The 2016 United States Senate election in Pennsylvania took place on November 8, 2016, to elect a member of the United States Senate to represent the Commonwealth of Pennsylvania, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in numerous other states, elections to the United States House of Representatives, and various state and local elections.
 The primaries were held on April 26.

 Incumbent Republican U.S. Senator Pat Toomey was reelected to a second term in a close race, defeating Democratic nominee Katie McGinty and Libertarian Party nominee Edward Clifford.
 If McGinty had won, she would have become Pennsylvania's first female U.S. senator.
 With a margin of 1.43%, this election was the second-closest race of the 2016 Senate election cycle, behind only the election in New Hampshire.

+As of 2025, Toomey was the last Republican U.S. senatorial candidate to win the counties of Bucks, Centre, Dauphin, and Erie; and the last Republican ever to win Chester County, which has trended Democratic in recent years.

 Background

 Five-term senator Arlen Specter, a longtime moderate Republican, switched to the Democratic Party in April 2009, and ran for reelection in 2010 as a Democrat.
 He was defeated in the Democratic primary by U.S. Representative and former U.S. Navy three-star admiral Joe Sestak.
 After a close race, Sestak lost the general election to former U.S. Representative Pat Toomey by 51% to 49%, a margin of 80,229 votes out of almost 4 million cast.
 Toomey had previously run for the seat in 2004, narrowly losing to Specter in the Republican primary.
 Specter later died in 2012.

 After the Republicans took control of the Senate following the 2014 Senate elections, the election in Pennsylvania was seen by many as a top target for the Democrats, who hoped to regain their majority.
 Katie McGinty, who won the Democratic primary, was one of 160 candidates endorsed by Barack Obama.
 McGinty got her start in politics after winning the Congressional Fellowship of the American Chemical Society, leading to a position with then Senator Al Gore.
 In 1993 she was appointed deputy assistant and then chair of the White House Council of Environmental Quality under Bill Clinton.
 She went on to be appointed head of the Pennsylvania Department of Environmental Protection by Governor Ed Rendell in 2003.
 McGinty faced 2010 nominee Sestask and mayor of Braddock, future lieutenant governor of Pennsylvania and holder of this Senate seat John Fetterman in the primary.